indraw/leadstor/README.md

 A skeleten for us to implement features here.
 A .thrift file defines only one API the wev server can call into storage system

+# Restful API
+Front-end sends JSON objects to backend to do CRUD (creating, reading, updating, deleting) of objects.

+For AngularJS, the API is $http
+For JQUERY, the API is $ajax
+There are other things in other tool suites.

+1. CRUD volumes
+1.1 creation of volume
+URL:   /v0.1/volop/{volname}
+HTTP header cookie: user
+Verb: post
+Body: { "volname": <name>, "volsize":<size>, "volha":<ha>}
+Return http status: 200 if ok
+       non-200 with error/exception codes if errors.
+Return Body: always empty

+1.2 reading statis of volume
+URL:   /v0.1/volop/{volname}
+HTTP header cookie: user
+Verb: get
+Body: not allow, must be empty
+Return http status: 200 if ok
+        non-200 with error codes if errors. return HTTP body if 200: {"volname":<name>, "volsize":<size>, "volha":<ha>, "volusage":<usage>,  "whateverproperties": <more stats>}

+1.3
+1.4